 The content of the many keynotes was rigorous and thought provoking – we were looking at the commons from five perspectives: (i) land and nature, (ii) working and caring, (iii) knowledge, culture and science, (iv) money, markets and value, and (v) infrastructures for commoning (See keynote videos: http://commonsandeconomics.org/).
 We were exploring the commons as a way to advance human well-being, beyond the current economic and political paradigms.
+The commons is about reclaiming, sharing and self-governing resources that belong to everyone based on the principles of equity and sustainability.
 This was exciting, but I could not help but feel that we were not tapping into the incredible collective intelligence that abounded in the room, and we were certainly not “holding space” for connections and community.

 The keynotes were followed by thematic break-out sessions where participants would have an opportunity to share and discuss.
 These were run with still more presentations and with little process design or skilled facilitation.
 My experience was disappointingly sterile: I witnessed discussion and debates dominated by the more strongly opinionated and extroverted personalities – resulting in what I call “broken circles”.
 We were not engaged in generative conversation or in developing shared meaning.
 As a processes designer and group process host, I felt that we were not tapping into our potential as a group; that something was missing.
 Through chatting with others that evening I discovered I was not alone in my disappointment.